 There are many aspects of business continuity planning that must be addressed in order to provide for overall recovery.
-This article addresses only those fundamental to planning at the team level.
-In a medium to large organization there could be hundreds or even thousands of individual items and information that must be managed and maintained to ensure recoverability.
-In support of that fact, a BCP tool is essential.
+This article addresses only those fundamental to planning.
+In a medium to large organization, there could be hundreds or even thousands of documents and categories of information that must be managed and maintained to ensure and effective response and desired level of recovery.
+A BC planning tool is as essential to BC planning as a software system is to manage your company's accounting, tax and payroll.
+And, equally as important!